apostrophecms-legacy/apostrophe-site/README.md

           return callback(null);
         }

-        // Run some middleware on the route that serves pages
+        // Run some middleware on the route that serves pages.
+        // This is not global middleware, see the top-level middleware option
         middleware: [ /* middleware, functions, galore */ ],

         // Custom page loader functions beyond those automatically